-DeepCpG is a deep neural network for predicting DNA methylation in multiple cells.
+DeepCpG is a deep neural network for predicting DNA methylation in single cells.
 DeepCpG has a modular architecture, consisting of a recurrent CpG module to account for correlations between CpG sites within and across cells, a convolutional DNA module to extract patterns from a wide DNA sequence window, and a Joint module that integrates the evidence from the CpG and DNA module to predict the methylation state of multiple cells for a target CpG site.
-DeepCpG yields accurate predictions, enables discovering DNA sequence motifs that are associated with DNA methylation states and cell-to-cell variability, and can be used for analyzing the effect of single-nucleotide mutations on DNA methylation.
+DeepCpG yields accurate predictions, enables discovering DNA sequence motifs that are associated with DNA methylation states as well as cell-to-cell variability, and can be used for analyzing the effect of single-nucleotide mutations on DNA methylation.
 DeepCpG is implemented in Python and publicly available.

 Google Summer of Code 2015

-I developed vbmfa, a python package for variational matrix factorization, which is available on PyPI and GitHub!
+I developed VBMFA, a python package for variational matrix factorization, which is available on PyPI and GitHub!

 A tool for protein sequence searching with a two-fold higher sensitivity than the popular search tool BLAST and the same runtime.
 CS-BLAST exploits the context of an amino acid to infer more accurate mutation probabilities than what would be possible by just looking at the amino acid itself.
-I extented CS-BLAST by a model based on conditional random fields for predicting amino acid mutation probabilities from sequence context, and showed that it outperforms BLAST on a challenging test set.
+I extended CS-BLAST by a model based on conditional random fields for predicting amino acid mutation probabilities from sequence contexts, and showed that it outperforms BLAST on a challenging test set.
 CS-BLAST is implement in C++ and publicly available.

 - Discriminative modelling of context-specific amino acid substitution probabilities, Bioinformatics, 2012